 So, now I am telling all of you I have epilepsy.
 (I have epilepsy!)
 If the director of an independent, progressive news organization in which everyone works from home can’t say it, then how the hell can we expect anyone else to?

 The truth is, I am very, very, very, very, very, very, very, very, very lucky.
-I am lucky to have had a swarm of ridiculous-looking nodes glued to my head and for being temporarily banned from going to the bathroom by myself, to assess my neuronal dysfunction.
+I am lucky to have had a swarm of ridiculous-looking nodes glued to my head.
 I’m lucky to have had my insurance cover 75 percent of my brain tests, even though I’m still paying thousands of sadly-forked-over dollars.
 I’m lucky to have those dollars to pay, regardless of how sadly I’m forking them over.
 I’m unspeakably lucky to have insurance at all.
-I’m lucky to occasionally experience a vague sense that reality is eluding me, instead of simply dropping, convulsing and endangering my life at a split-second’s notice, because I am lucky enough to be able to obtain the medications that (usually) keep me from seizing.
+I am lucky enough to be able to obtain the medications that (usually) keep me from seizing.
+I am lucky to be in a position where I can advocate for myself and largely retain agency, even as I bump up against the condescension and repression of the medical-industrial complex, and its emphasis on eliminating all cognitive difference.

 In the United States alone, up to 50,000 people die from seizure-related causes every year.